egeozgul/Rational-Number-Accelerator-Design/README.md

 </p>

 This repository contains the current HDL version of a Rational Arithmetic Unit based on Binary Continued Logarithms as described in the included [Paper Draft](Hardware_Development_of_a_Rational_Number_Arithmetic_Computation_Unit_Using_Binary_Continued_Logarithms.pdf).

+## Abstract
+In this project, we developed an Arithmetic Computation Unit for operating on Binary Continued Logarithms (BCLs) a novel decimal number representation That can represent any rational number losslessly given a large enough width.
+The paper first presents the mathematical theory that allows storing highprecision decimal numbers, then it outlines the theory for performing mathematical operations on the type.
+After presenting the mathematical theory, the custom type and operations are implemented in VHDL and a hardware accelerator is built which is dedicated to performing high-precision decimal arithmetic on the type.